ronanociosoig/Motis/README.md

 ### Thread Safety

-Starting at version 1.0.2, Motis can be used simultaneously in multiple threads (is thread safe).
+Starting at version 1.0.2, Motis can be used in multiple threads simultaneously (it is thread safe).

 To understand why Motis had this problem, we need to know that Motis cache Objective-C runtime information to increase efficiency.
 This caching is done using NSMapTable and NSMutableDictionary instances and these objects are not thread safe while reading and editing its content, causing Motis to fail in thread safety.

 However, it is important to understand that at the very end, Motis is using KVC to access and manipulate objects.
-Therefore, it is the developer reponsibility to make object getters and setters thread safe, otherwise Motis won't be able to make it for you.
+Therefore, it is the developer's reponsibility to make object getters and setters thread safe, as Motis won't be able to make it for you.

 ### Motis & Core Data

-If your project is using **CoreData** and you are dealing with `NSManagedObject` instances, you can still using Motis to map JSON values into your class instances.
+If your project is using **CoreData** and you are dealing with `NSManagedObject` instances, you can still use Motis to map JSON values into your class instances.
 However, you will have to take care of a few things:

 ####1.
 Don't use KVC validation